 Double Arch, North Window, South Window

-It’s no wonder why Balanced Rock has made the list for the top things to see in Arches National Park.
+It’s no wonder why Balanced Rock has made the list of the top things to see in Arches National Park.
 This popular feature has many people stopping after seeing it from the road shortly after entering the park.
-A large boulder is held up by, what seems to be, an impossibly strong, jutting arm.
+A large boulder is held up by what seems to be an impossibly strong, jutting arm.

 You are welcome to admire it from your car as you drive by.
-Or, you can park in the small pull-out and hike all the way around this phenomena.
+Or you can park in a small pull-out and hike all the way around this phenomenon.
 I personally like to take twenty minutes and walk up to this incredible rock structure.

 Upper and Lower Delicate Arch Viewpoints

-This is the closest approach to delicate arch without actually hiking to it.
-Whether you don’t have time to hike to delicate arch or are unable to, make a point to stop at the Upper and Lower Delicate Arch Viewpoints.
-The arch is quite further away than it would be if you hiked up to it, but it still provides stellar views of the famous landmark.
-Pro tip- If you are into photography, this would be the place to bring your long lens to in order to fully capture the beauty of it.
+This is the closest approach to delicate arch without hiking to it.
+Whether you don’t have time to hike to delicate arch or are unable to; make a point to stop at the Upper and Lower Delicate Arch Viewpoints.
+The arch is quite a bit further away than it would be if you hiked up to it, but it still provides stellar views of the famous landmark.
+Pro tip- If you are into photography, this would be the place to bring your long lens to fully capture the beauty of it.

 When visiting Arches National Park, there are so many hikes, various trails, and look-out points that it can be overwhelming.
 Follow this guide and place these top things to see in Arches National Park on your to-do list and you’ll have a wonderful trip.

 Don’t forget that Moab is very close by and these best hikes in Moab should be on your bucket list.
 It’s really just a 10-minute drive and shouldn’t be passed by!

 If you’re heading further west, be sure to check out Bryce Canyon and all its amazing rugged vistas and canyon views.
 Utah has an abundance of beautiful areas you should explore and exploring your way west through to these parks is a great way to experience them!